Create a WooCommerce Quick Order Form Using the Product Table Plugin

 - Classic Editor – Click the ‘Insert Product Table’ toolbar button.
 This adds a

 The shortcode tells the page to display your product table, and pulls in the default options from the plugin settings page.
 (If you haven’t configured the settings yet, don’t worry – we’ll do this next.)
-By default, the quick order form plugin will display all your products, along with a name, description, price, and Add to Cart button for each one:
+By default, the quick order form plugin will display all your products, along with a name, description, price, and Add to Cart button for each one.
+It will also link the title to the product single page:

 You could stop here.
 However, chances are you’ll want to customize exactly what information is displayed and how.